AhmedTharwat-AT/the-wild-oasis/README.md

 # The wild oasis hotel

-This is the final project from jonas schmedtmann  - Ultimate React Course . i took this course as a challenge and wrote the code rquired to manipulate data first then followed jonas approach and changed the required code accor accordingly. this project helped me to practice how to plan for a big project and the steps required for each one . i got to practice many new libraries and how to handle data between them , react design patterns and how they can be used to save alot of time , it was fun and challenging
+This is the final project from jonas schmedtmann  - Ultimate React Course  which i coded along the course . this project helped me to practice how to plan for a big project and the steps required for each one . i got to practice many new libraries and how to handle data between them and the use of react design patterns and how they can help to save alot of time . it was fun and challenging project .

 ## Project brief
 this is a web application for a hotel staff to check-in and check-out guests and manage bookings , edit or add cabins and add new users